• Home

 The Georgetown Lombardi Arts & Humanities Program (AHP) was awarded a grant from the National Endowment for the Arts (NEA) to study the effect of music on ICU patients’ neurologic and physiologic responses.

 MMI's Executive Director, Andrew Schulman, has been chosen to provide the music for the study.
-The study will be conducted in November-December 2022.
+The study is now underway, as of April 2023, and will conclude in December 2023.

 The award appears to be the first time GUMC has received research funding from the NEA.
 The lead investigators on the $64,000 award are Julia Langley, MA (EMBA ’22), project director and faculty director of the AHP, and neuroscientist Jagmeet Kanwal, PhD, principal investigator and associate professor in the department of neurology.